atlas0fd00m/CanCat/README.md

 # CanCat
-CanCat is a multi-purpose tool for interacting with Controller Area Networks (CAN), such as those that are often used in cars, building automation, etc. This project is made possible through collaboration with researchers at GRIMM (SMFS, Inc.), most notably Matt Carpenter and Tim Brom.
+CanCat is an open source  multi-purpose tool for interacting and experimenting with Controller Area Networks (CAN), such as those that are often used in cars, building automation, etc.

+## Description

-CanCat has two parts:
+CanCat has two main parts:
 1) Firmware for a compatible CAN-transceiver,
 2) Python client to talk to the tool,

-and has architecture like that of RfCat.

 The currently supported CAN-transceiver combinations:
 * Arduino with SeeedStudio's CANBUS Shield